 To use the new driver it is necesary to download the latest Radar2.
 This program suports the RSP1c dongle as a third reciver.

 Code of Radar2 which uses the RSP1c driver.
 This is the latest version of radar after meny modifications.
-It is muh faster than the first version of Radar.
-The Ambiguity window with size 100×100 (rowsxcolumns) with buffer size of 1024MB is refreshed more than 120 times with NVIDIA 3060 (laptop).
-With buffer size of 4048MB it is capable to detect walking people with speed of 30 calculations/s.
-The window frames/s are cal culated separatly from the ambiguity function.
+It is much faster than the first version of Radar.
+The Ambiguity window with size 100×100 (rows x columns) with buffer size of 1024MB is refreshed more than 120 times/s with NVIDIA 3060 (laptop).
+With buffer size of 4048MB it is capable to detect walking people with calculation speed of 30 calculations/s.
+The window frames/s are calculated separatly from the ambiguity function.
 The code is optimised to not block komunication between threads (40% faster now).
-Pleasew, use the 64bit version.
-32bit is possible but yuou need all the libraries (*.dll) also to be 32bit.
+Please, use the 64bit version.
+32bit is possible but you need all the libraries (*.dll) also to be 32bit.
 For compilation remove the security blocking from *.resx files!

 The latest Ambiguity function (a bit faster)

 Radar2 uses Bing maps so if you need a fully functional bing map you have to use a map key (later I will show how to do it).
-Radar2 uses 4 dongles at once. but for tests can use only one.
-It is also a good tool to compare RTLSDR with RSP1.
+Radar2 uses 4 dongles at once.
+The third window is dedicated to RSP1 dongle.
+For tests only one dongle can be used.
+It is also a good tool to compare RTL-SDR with RSP1.
 I must say it is really better device.
 The code in action will be soon on Youtube:)